 - Alcohol - Even a tiny amount of alcohol (champagne, vodka, beer, gin, and bourbon) has resulted in flareups in a majority of patients.

-- Hot beverages – Beverages like tea, coffee, hot chocolate can cause the vessels on the face to dilate, causing a blushed appearance.
+- Hot beverages - Drinking hot beverages can cause the vessels on the face to dilate, causing a blushed appearance.

 - Spicy foods - Most spicy foods contain the chemical ‘capsaicin’.
 Eating foods that contain this chemical, can worsen symptoms.
 Avoid jalapenos, chilies, or tabasco peppers.